mahaloz/decomp2dbg/README.md

 Now just use GEF like normal :)

+## Abstract
+The reverse engineering process often involves a decompiler, making it fundamental to support in a debugger, since context switching knowledge between the two is hard.
+Decompilers have a lot in common.
+During the reversing process, there are reverse engineering artifacts (REA).
+These REAs are common across all decompilers:
+- stack variables
+- global variables
+- structs
+- enums
+- function headers (name and prototype)
+- comments

+Knowledge of REAs can be used to lots of things, like [sync REAs](https://github.com/angr/binsync) or create a common interface for a debugger to display decompilation information.
+GEF is currently one of the best gdb upgrades and makes for a perfect place to first implement this idea.
+In the future, it should be easily transferable to any debugger supporting python3.

 ## Features
 - [X] decompilation view
 - [ ] Break on decompiler function symbols